malin-nilsson/Mindfully/README.md

 Mindfully is a meditation app built with React, TypeScript, Firebase and Sanity.io, designed to help you relax and pay attention to your breath.

-This project features authentication and authorization using Firebase where users can create and account and log in 🔒, track their progress 🏆 and save favorite meditations ❤️.
+This project features authentication and authorization using Firebase where users can create an account and log in 🔒, track their progress 🏆 and save favorite meditations ❤️.
 End-to-end tests were implemented using Cypress.

 ## Installation
 1. Clone the repo\